On fast charged particles scattering on periodic planes of atoms

 Up to terms linear in the function $\chi_0(\vec{\rho})$, the differential scattering cross section is

 which can be expressed as

 where, for convenience, we introduce the "renormalized" scattering amplitude $\tilde{a}(\vec{q}_{\perp})$:

-remembering that $\int_{-\infty}^{\infty} dx \int_{-\infty}^{\infty} dy e^{i \vec{q}_{\perp} \vec{\rho}}=0$ for $\vec{q}_{\perp} \neq 0$ since $\int_{-\infty}^{\infty} dx \int_{-\infty}^{\infty} dy e^{i \vec{q}_{\perp} \vec{\rho}}=4\pi^2 \delta(\vec{q}_\perp)$.
+remembering that $\int_{\mathbb{R}^2} d^2 \rho e^{i \vec{q}_{\perp} \vec{\rho}}=0$ for $\vec{q}_{\perp} \neq 0$ since $\int_{\mathbb{R}^2} d^2 \rho e^{i \vec{q}_{\perp} \vec{\rho}}=4\pi^2 \delta(\vec{q}_\perp)$.
 So, our considerations led us to the differential scattering cross section in the approximation of continuous potential \cite{Lind}.

 One may consider the formula \eqref{eq3_11} from the following point of view.
-Let the total potential of the target consist of the potentials of $M$ "substructures" (e.g., atoms, strings of atoms, planes of atoms, etc.).
+Let the total potential of the target consist of the potentials of $M$ "substructures" (e.g. atoms, atomic strings, atomic planes, etc.).
 Then, if $\chi_0$ is a function for such a substructure and $\vec{\rho}_k$ is the position of such a substructure (assuming that substructures are parallel to $(x,y)$ plane), then

-If the characteristic distance at which the potential fades is $\sim R$, and the characteristic distance between the "substructures" is $\sim a: R \ll a$, then
+If the characteristic distance at which the potential fades is $\sim R$ (the screening radius), and the characteristic distance between the "substructures" is $\sim a: R \ll a$, then

 The integration intervals are chosen so that $\forall m \ x_m \in (l_{m-1},l_m), y_m \in (s_{m-1},s_m): \ |l_m-x_m|,|l_{m-1}-x_m| \gg R, \ |s_m-y_m|,|s_{m-1}-y_m| \gg R$.
-Due to the rapid decrement of the atomic potential, $\forall m \ \chi_0(l_m-x_m,s_m-y_m) \approx 0$, so each of the integrals in \eqref{eq3_14} can be approximately written as
+Due to the rapid decrement of the atomic potential, $\forall m \ \chi_0(l_m-x_m,s_m-y_m) \approx 0$, $\chi_0(x_m-l_{m-1},y_m-s_{m-1}) \approx 0$ so each of the integrals in \eqref{eq3_14} can be approximately written as